-Typically, when you think of smoked salmon you think of the mass-produced, pre-packaged stuff.
-That may be good as an appetizer or a snack, but what if you want to make a meal out of it?
-It's time to fire up the grill or your smoker!
-Smoking a salmon will not take a lot of time or effort, so don't wait to try it.
-It is also a great way to gain some smoking experience for beginners.
+Typically, when you think of smoked salmon, you think of the mass-produced, pre-packaged stuff.
+That may be good as an appetizer or a snack, but if you want to make a meal out of it, it's time to fire up the grill or your smoker.
+There are two ways to smoke salmon—cold smoking and hot smoking.
+Smoking salmon is also a great way for beginners to gain some smoking experience.

-There are two ways to smoke salmon: Cold smoking and hot smoking.
 Cold smoking preserves the fish without cooking it while hot smoking makes equally great, but quite different, smoked fish.
-To cold smoke, the temperature needs to be very low (under 90 F) and the fish has to smoke over a long period of time to get the kind of smoked salmon you are used to buying at the store.
+You will need a smoker for cold smoking.
+The temperature needs to be very low (under 90 F) and the fish has to smoke over a long period of time to get the kind of smoked salmon you are used to buying at the store.
 But before the smoking process even begins, the fish needs to be cured, which means coating it in salt and refrigerating it for 24 hours.
-After it is rinsed off, it is placed in the cold smoker for about eight hours.
+After rinsing it off, place it in the cold smoker for about eight hours.

+Alternatively, you can hot smoke the salmon to impart the salmon with smoke flavor.
 The advantage of hot smoking is that you can do it in hours instead of days since no curing is necessary.
 If you don't have a smoker, you can turn your grill into a smoker with a few simple steps.

-It is best to place the salmon on a piece of aluminum foil when you put it on the smoker or on a wood plank.
-The foil or plank should be cut to the size and shape of the fish so that it doesn't block the rising smoke.
-You want the smoke to be able to move over the surface of the fish as much as possible.
+You can hot smoke salmon steaks or fillets—the fillets will absorb a little more of the smoke flavor but can be somewhat difficult to work with.
+It is best to place the salmon on a piece of aluminum foil or a wood plank when you put it on the smoker.
+Cut the foil or plank to the size and shape of the fish so that it doesn't block the rising smoke and the smoke can move over the surface of the fish as much as possible.

 Salmon Smoking Wood